 The twin Superior Continuous Torque (SCT) motors are both chlorine and salt tolerant, so it can run in most any pool water.
 An intake impeller guides leaves and other debris into the internal tray.
 A convenient handle makes it easy to empty.
 Adjustable anti-strand bars help prevent the Betta 2 robotic pool skimmer from getting stuck on steps or shallow areas of the pool.
 LED status indicators provide a variety of useful feedback.

 The Betta 2 skimmer is a remarkable device, but the investment required is considerable.
 Plus, it is only a pool surface skimmer, so it won’t tackle the sides or bottom of the pool.
-The battery cannot be charged via household outlet or USB, so it relies solely on there being adequate sunlight.

 - Type: Automatic